-What Does a Physical Therapist Assistant Do?
-3 Primary Responsibilities
+What Does a PTA Do?

 Typically, Physical Therapist Assistants work alongside Physical Therapists to develop plans to help patients regain normal movement.
 So what does a Physical Therapist Assistant do?
 Although there are many tasks PTA’s complete and responsibilities which they hold, the career can largely be broken down into three primary functions including helping patients recover, tracking their progress and adjusting their treatment plans accordingly.
 Here’s what each of those functions means: